-Figure shows the water bath experiment as viewed from the side
+Video shows the water bath experiment as viewed from the side

-Megan and her team have begun experiments investigating the effect of temperature differences on cross-ventilation.
-The experiments are performed in a large flume, with a cross-sectional area of 2 m x 1 m.
-Into the flume is placed a model room, which is a 0.5 m cube.
 Before the start of an experiment, the water inside the model room is heated and dyed.
 The flume is switched on, to provide a flow past the model room, modelling the effect of wind.
 Two windows are opened on opposite walls of the model room, one at the front, facing the wind, and one at the back.
-For this experiment, the flow velocity was 2.5 cm/s and the temperature difference was 1 degree C. The dyed, warm fluid inside the room (red) is flushed out by the wind, cooling the lower layer of the room, up to the top of the windows.
-At late times, there is a two-layer stratification in the room - a warm upper layer and a cool lower layer.

 Experiments performed by Megan Davies Wykes and Elkhansaa Chahour.

 In the video opposite, Will explains his work recreating the London test site in the Enflo wind tunnel at the University of Surrey.
 Will is now building a scaled-down replica of our Cambridge test site for the next phase of wind-tunnel experiments, and he has already created a drawing of each of the 167 model buildings.